How to Grill Vegetables for a Healthy Side Dish

 It's so easy to grill veggies, and they're so delicious!
 Smoky heat does incredible things to vegetables, and we're always more excited to add asparagus, corn, zucchini, and more to our plates when we see those gorgeous grill marks.
 We've included tips below for how to grill vegetables like peppers, mushrooms, eggplants, and onions so you can serve them on the side of your summer cookouts or add smoky flavor to veggie sides.
 We included specific prepping and grilling instructions for each veggie, but to cook each one evenly without charring, keep the grill heat to medium.
 You should be able to hold your hand above the coals for 4 seconds before pulling it away.

 Prep: Before you start cooking asparagus, snap off and discard the tough, woody bases from the stems.

-Grill: 7 to 10 minutes directly over medium heat.
+Grill: 7 to 10 minutes, covered, over medium heat.
 Grill perpendicular to grates so asparagus does not fall through, or use a grill basket or a piece of heavy foil.

 Prep: Peel back husks and remove silks.
 Replace husks around the corn.
 Place corn with husks in a bowl or pan and cover with water.
 Soak for 1 hour; drain.
 Tie husks at the top with cotton kitchen string.
 Remove string to serve.